momoso7/100-days-of-code/log.md

 **Today's Progress**: Make an update record function.

 **Thoughts**: This is the hardest task yet.
 Spent one hour just for one thing!!

+### Day 30: 11 December 2020
+**Today's Progress**: Made an profile lookup function and doing some data analysis stuffs for extra.
+Also learning the iterative in javascript.

+**Thoughts**: Again, the task is a little bit tricky this time.
+Need to be careful in determining the end of an loop/iterative.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)